Tools to help you work out how much home insurance you need

 Describe your home and get an estimate of the cost of replacing your contents.
 Use the edit option to list your actual contents for a more accurate estimate.

-At the end of each insurance period, we’ll automatically increase your home building and home contents sums insured, to reflect rises in costs.
+At the end of each insurance period, we’ll automatically increase your home and contents sums insured, to reflect rises in costs.
 Your premium will be adjusted accordingly.

 If you wish, you can opt out of these automatic increases.
 Regardless, we encourage you to regularly review your sums insured, which you can change at any time (subject to our acceptance).

-For greater peace of mind, you can add optional Sum Insured Safeguard cover to your home building policy.
+For greater peace of mind, you can add optional Sum Insured Safeguard cover to your home insurance policy.

 Debris removal and extra building costs

-We’ll cover not only the replacement value of your home building, but also debris removal, demolition, and professional (e.g. architect, surveyor, engineer) and building-application fees.
+We’ll cover not only the replacement value of your home, but also debris removal, demolition, and professional (e.g. architect, surveyor, engineer) and building-application fees.

 We’ll pay up to 10% of your sum insured for these costs – in addition to your total sum insured.